Let’s face it: college life can be hard.

 In my first year of college, I made the foolish mistake of listening to my professor, and marched down to the book store to buy a $80 economics textbook (that my professor conveniently co-authored) that attempted to explain economic theory through dinner party themed analogies.

-PDFs or online versions are your best friend.
+PDFs or online versions are really your best friend.

 Plus, PDF textbooks can be resold for several consecutive semesters until curriculum drastically changes.
 This brings some longevity to your textbook flipping operation.